shadowcodex/data-theory/readme.md

 If you have things you would like to add to contribute, please do via a Pull Request.
 Issues?
 File them in issues.

-This will be discussed more over at [http://learning.10ksoft.com](http://learning.10ksoft.com) once I finish a base project.
+Once I finish a base project.
 I'll write up a full tutorial and article about the sorting algorithms.

 ## Current Array Sorting Algorithms